 Personification, an invaluable poetic device, connects easily with young children.
 Consider, for instance, The Ocean Calls: A Haenyeo Mermaid Story (2020) by Tina Cho.
 However, obviously, it works perfectly only when related to the book’s theme.

 The simile is another tool in our toolkit.
 For instance, ponder how much I Talk Like a River (2020) by Jordan Scott gently brings the reader to the world of a child with difficulty in talking.

 A caveat here is that to make a simile you need to use “as” or “like”, and this makes the title long.
 So, other words in the sentences should be simple to pronounce and short.

 Hint: I was wondering if a metaphor appears in the picture book title!
 [Reminder: simile vs. metaphor: Life is like a box of chocolates.
 (Simile) My life is an open book.
 (Metaphor)].
 I assume a metaphor cannot make a good title because of its complexity for a young child.

 Playing with words can make good titles.
 Remember Flight for Freedom: The Wetzel Family’s Daring Escape from East Germany (2020) by Kristen Fulton for its alliteration.

 And, an example of rhyme is Cubs in the Tub (2020), by Candace Fleming.

-On the 1st of October, I will publish the first newsletter, including a downloadable pdf file of the takeaway from my blog posts so far.
+On the 1st of October, I will publish the first newsletter.
 If you haven’t subscribed so far and you’d like to receive it, please subscribe here.